 - 1 1/2 – 2 cup chicken broth or more if needed

 - 2 tbsp sweet soy sauce

 - A dash white or black pepper

-Heat vegetable oil in a large skillet under high heat.
-Once skillet is heated, add snow peas and stir fry for a minute or so until slightly softened.
+- Heat vegetable oil in a large skillet under high heat.
+Once skillet is heated, add broccoli and stir fry for a minute or so until slightly softened.
+Add carrots and cook until they often as well, ~30 seconds.
 Remove and set aside.

-Add more vegetable oil to skillet if needed.
+- Add more vegetable oil to skillet if needed.
 Heat on high heat.
-Once skillet is heated, add sliced chicken.
+Once skillet is heated, add chicken.
 Once chicken is fully cooked, remove chicken and set aside.
 (See Note 1)

-Noodles should soften and absorb most of the liquid, and still be slightly saucy.
-Once noodles are softened, lower to medium heat and add cooked snow peas, cooked chicken and shredded carrots back into the skillet.
+- Noodles should soften and absorb most of the liquid, and still be slightly saucy.
+Once noodles are softened, lower to medium heat and add cooked broccoli florets, cooked chicken and shredded carrots back into the skillet.
 Toss and combine everything in sauce (use tongs).
 Add more chicken broth if noodles are too dry.